 The researchers also discovered that patients with more severe instances of COVID-19 had more corneal nerve injury.

-According to the researchers, more study with a larger number of patients is needed to confirm the preliminary findings, but again these recent findings provide more proof of how strongly eye health is linked to general health.
+According to the researchers, extensive study with a larger number of patients can only confirm the preliminary findings.
+But again these recent findings provide more proof of how strongly eye health is linked to general health.

 Conjunctivitis: Maybe an Early Sign of Covid 19